 After Placement of Dental Implants

-Remove gauze pack(s) today at home if one was placed after surgery.
+If a gauze pack(s) was placed after surgery, remove it at home the day of the surgery.
 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (visible oozing coming from the surgical site) can be controlled by biting on a gauze pack placed directly on over the surgical site.
+Excessive bleeding (visible oozing coming from the surgical site) can be controlled by biting on a gauze pack placed directly on the surgical site.
 To replace the gauze pack(s), take two pieces of gauze, fold in half, moisten with water so they are damp, and fold in half again.
 Place the gauze pack(s) directly over the surgical site(s) and apply pressure for 30 minutes.

 Ice and Swelling

-If you were sedated, we recommend starting your post-operative diet with clear liquids (water, fruit juice, 7-Up, Jell-O, broth).
+If you were sedated, we recommend starting your post-operative diet with clear liquids (water, fruit juice, 7-Up, Jell-O, broth.)
 Drink from a glass and avoid using a straw for 24 hours.
-You may gradually introduce soft foods (applesauce, soup, mashed potatoes, scrambled eggs, pasta) if tolerating liquids well and feeling has returned to your lips and tongue.
+You may gradually introduce soft foods (applesauce, soup, mashed potatoes, scrambled eggs, pasta) if you’re tolerating liquids well and feeling has returned to your lips and tongue.
 Avoid extraction site(s) when chewing.
-We do not recommend dairy products such as yogurt, ice cream or milkshakes on the day of surgery, as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.
+We do not recommend dairy products such as yogurt, ice cream, or milkshakes on the day of surgery as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.

 Start or resume your antibiotic before bedtime.
 Do not take all medications at the same time as this could upset your stomach.
 Take as directed until gone to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed chlorhexidine gluconate oral rinse before bed.
-Beginning the day after surgery, the chlorhexidine rinse should be used twice daily; after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
+Beginning the day after surgery, the chlorhexidine rinse should be used twice daily – after breakfast and before bed.
+Be sure to rinse for at least 30 seconds, and then spit it out.
 Warm salt water rinses (one-half teaspoon of salt in one cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
-Brush your teeth and the healing abutments (if present).
+Brush your teeth and the healing abutments (if present.)
 Be gentle initially while brushing the surgical areas.

-Most sutures are dissolvable and will begin to fall out on their own in 3-4 days.
+Most sutures are dissoluble and will begin to fall out on their own in 3-4 days.
 Occasionally, we will place sutures that require removal by the doctor at your follow-up appointment.

 Do not smoke for five to seven days.
 Smoking greatly increases the risk of infection leading to implant failure.